 Ring for Jeeves is remarkable amongst Jeeves and Wooster masterpieces because Bertie Wooster is not in it.
-His place is taken by Bill Rowcester (pronounced Rooster).
+Or is he?
+His place is taken by a character called Bill Rowcester (pronounced Rooster).
+Rowcester has many Wooster-like characteristics.

 The cover of my Folio Society edition of “Ring for Jeeves”